AnthonyAkentiev/anthonyakentiev.github.io/source/_posts/2013-11-28-bdd-over-tdd.markdown

 5. Easy-to write and to read.

 Since i have been using Node.js and decided to implement my real-world backend server using this techology, i really loved BDD style-tests.
 BDD is a little different from TDD, you can read about it somewhere else ~~over the rainbow~~ in the internet.
-But mostly i like it because of tests are self-explanatory.
+But mostly i like it because test descriptions are self-explanatory.

 As an example...here is the result of running **wovs** testing-tool for **forever** library: